 You are exempt from passing the two tests if you are over 65 years old or if you have a health or learning difficulty that prevents you from taking and passing the tests.
 If you have lived here for 15 years you may be able to claim exemption from the tests under certain conditions.

-If you have spent longer than 180 days outside the UK in any 12 month period, you will need to provide evidence to the Home Office that these absences were due to your work in the UK.
+If you have spent longer than 180 days outside the UK in any 12 month period, you will need to provide evidence to the Home Office that these absences were due to compelling or compassionate circumstances (such as illness or pandemics) or that your work was involved with humanitarian or environmental disasters or scientific research.